WebAchieve/Basil/README.md

-# Basil wrbsite template on JS
+# Basil website template on JS